37: Havana House and 38: Youngmans Hair

 In 1772 a survey of every house in the city was taken in consequence of the Mileways Act of 1771.
 According to H. E. Salter, No. 37 was then in the occupation of a Mr Taylor, and its frontage measured 4 yards 2 feet 8 inches, and No. 38 was then in the occupation of a Mr Malbone, and its frontage measured 4 yards 2 feet 4 inches.

-Nos.
-37 and 38 can be seen on the right next to The Queen's College in the 1834 engraving below:
+Below: Nos.
+37 and 38 can be seen on the right next to The Queen's College in this detail from an 1834 engraving:

 No. 37

-At the time of the 1851 census Joseph Abrams, the bookseller here, lived over the shop with his wife and four daughters.
+At the time of the 1851 census the bookseller Joseph Abrams (55) lived over his shop here with his wife Ann and his four daughters.

-The firm of the watchmaker John Rogers occupied this shop for over a hundred years from 1882 to 1983.
+The firm of the watchmaker John Rogers occupied this shop for over a hundred years from 1882 to at least 1993.

 No. 38

-At the time of the 1841 census John Sowter, a watchmaker, lived here over his shop with a boarder and two female servants.
+At the time of the 1841 census the watchmaker John Sowter lived here over his shop with a boarder and two female servants.
 Born in London, he was still here in 1851, when he was aged 61 and still a bachelor, living over his shop with an apprentice, a servant, and an undergraduate lodger.

 From 1919 Cecil Benjamin Smith, Oliver Stephen Smith, and Owen Christopher Chaundy had an antique shop here.
 Their partnership was dissolved on 31 December 1927, and Oliver Smith continued for a few more years on his own.